EduardSergeev/vscode-haskutil/README.md

 'QuickFix' actions for Haskell editor
 Available at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Edka.haskutil)

-## Installation
+## Requirements
-This extension uses diagnostics (errors and warnings) from `PROBLEMS` window which is populated by other Haskell extension such as [Simple GHC](https://marketplace.visualstudio.com/items?itemName=dramforever.vscode-ghc-simple) or [Haskero](https://marketplace.visualstudio.com/items?itemName=Vans.haskero).
+This extension uses diagnostics (errors and warnings) from `PROBLEMS` tab which is populated by other Haskell extensions such as [Simple GHC](https://marketplace.visualstudio.com/items?itemName=dramforever.vscode-ghc-simple) or [Haskero](https://marketplace.visualstudio.com/items?itemName=Vans.haskero).
 Please install either of them along with this extension.

 ## Features